-1- Petroleum Refining Activity: It represents special importance within the manufacturing industries.
-With regard to subsidies on petroleum products, the data from the Ministry of petroleum, the industrial bulletins of CAPMAS, and the final statement of general government, in addition to data from the Ministry of Planning are used.
-For calculating the production at basic price, and the intermediate consumption at the purchasers price like the production inputs in the other activities.
-This treatment shows subsidies on petroleum products paid by the government, which will be in the form of providing crude oil to the refining industry at subsidized prices.
-That so-called "implicit subsidy", where products are subsidized and its value in the market affected by the value of subsidized crude oil provided to the refinery.

-- 2- Banking Production: Where banks offer two types of services as follow: - a- Financial intermediary service indirectly measured (FISIM): It is estimated by the difference between interest earned on loans giving by banks and interest paid to depositors, and the discount rate between banks (the inter bank rate), the FISIM estimated as follows: - FISIM = (Total value of loans multiplied by the interest rate on loans minus the total value of loans multiplied by the inter-bank discount rate) + (Total value of deposits multiplied by the discount rate between banks minus the total value of deposits multiplied by the interest rate on deposits)
+- 1- Petroleum Refining Activity: It represents special importance within the manufacturing industries.
+With regard to subsidies on petroleum products, it depends on data from the Ministry of petroleum, the industrial bulletins of CAPMAS, and the final statement of general government, in addition to data from the Ministry of Planning, where the production was calculated at basic price, and the intermediate consumption at purchasers price like the production inputs in the other activities.
+This treatment shows implicit subsidy on petroleum products paid by the government. - 2- Banking Production: Banks offer two types of services as follow: - a- Financial intermediary service indirectly measured (FISIM): It is estimated by the difference between interest earned on loans giving by banks and interest paid to depositors, and the discount rate between banks (the inter bank rate), the FISIM estimated as follows: - FISIM = (Total value of loans multiplied by the interest rate on loans minus the total value of loans multiplied by the inter-bank discount rate) + (Total value of deposits multiplied by the discount rate between banks minus the total value of deposits multiplied by the interest rate on deposits)

-This way is more accurate of that relying on the difference between interests earned and interests paid.
+This way is more accurate than that relying on the difference between interests earned and interests paid.
 The financial services that estimated indirectly have been distributed among the sector and economic activities passed on the types of loans and deposits by activities.

-- b- The actual production of banks, it includes revenue from commissions, profits and losses on the sale of foreign currency and other banking services. - 3- Insurance Companies Production: Estimated production is calculated for the insurance companies as the recommended equation in SNA 1993:
+b- The actual production of banks, it includes revenue from commissions, profits and losses on the sale of foreign currency and other banking services.

+3- Insurance Companies Production: Estimated production is calculated for the insurance companies as the recommended equation in SNA 2008:

-The estimated production = collected premiums - paid Compensation ± Net change in reserves
+The estimated production = collected premiums

+- paid Compensation - change in reserves